-For the three months ended June 30, 2016, revenues from electric operations were \$7.7 million as compared to \$7.9 million for the same period in 2015.
-The decrease was primarily due to the termination in August 2015 of a supply cost surcharge to recover previously incurred energy costs.
-This decrease in electric revenue was partially offset by CPUC-approved fourth-year rate increases effective January 1, 2016, and rate increases generated from advice letter filings approved by the CPUC during 2016 and 2015, increasing the electric gross margin.
-The decrease in revenues from the termination of the supply cost surcharge, which totaled approximately \$434,000, had no impact to pretax operating income due to an offsetting decrease in supply costs.
+For the three months ended September 30, 2016, revenues from electric operations were \$8.1 million as compared to \$7.9 million for the same period in 2015.
+The increase was due to CPUC-approved fourth-year rate increases effective January 1, 2016, and rate increases generated from advice letter filings approved by the CPUC during 2016 and 2015.
+This was partially offset by the termination in August 2015 of a supply cost surcharge to recover previously incurred energy costs.
+The decrease in revenues from the termination of the supply cost surcharge of approximately \$239,000 had no impact on pretax operating income due to an offsetting decrease in supply costs.

-Billed electric usage remained relatively flat during the three months ended June 30, 2016 as compared to the three months ended June 30, 2015.
-Due to the CPUC approved Base Revenue Requirement Adjustment Mechanism, which adjusts certain revenues to adopted levels authorized by the CPUC, changes in usage do not have a significant impact on earnings.
+Billed electric usage decreased 1.4% during the three months ended September 30, 2016 as compared to the three months ended September 30, 2015.
+Due to the CPUC approved Base Revenue Requirement Adjustment Mechanism, which adjusts certain revenues to adopted levels authorized by the CPUC, changes in electric usage do not have a significant impact on earnings.